AdobeDocs/experience-manager-desktop-app.en/help/using.md

 ---
-title: Use AEM Desktop App
+title: Use AEM desktop app
-seo-title: Use Adobe Experience Manager Desktop App
+seo-title: Use Adobe Experience Manager desktop app
-description: Learn how to install and use Adobe Experience Manager Desktop App, to work on AEM assets right from your Win or Mac desktop.
+description: Learn how to install and use Adobe Experience Manager desktop app, to work on AEM assets right from your Win or Mac desktop.
 Know best practices and troubleshooting information.
-seo-description: Learn how to install and use Adobe Experience Manager Desktop App, to work on AEM assets right from your Win or Mac desktop.
+seo-description: Learn how to install and use Adobe Experience Manager desktop app, to work on AEM assets right from your Win or Mac desktop.
 Know best practices and troubleshooting information.
 uuid: 55057617-89de-43cd-8419-1252a42ab2fb
 contentOwner: asgupta
 content-type: reference